geometor/trees/README.md

 We can see how much better understanding of the graph we get from the monotone drawing.

 ![mon](https://i.ibb.co/DzPNh1F/mon.png)

-Monotone Drawings are based on the fact that humans have a specifiq process of analyzing visual information.
-Tt is shown that visualizations with high quality characteristics

 **Practical Example 2 (from our implementation):**